seinecle/blog/_posts/2022-08-09-java-for-frontend-indie-app.md

   `#{backendscript.myText}`

-Create a file `Backendscript.java` in your backend, add a variable called `String myText = "hy! welcome to my page!"`.
+Create a file `Backendscript.java` in your backend, add a variable called `String myText = "hi! welcome to my page!"`.
 It will be displayed on the web page.

 See also [this example](https://eclipse-ee4j.github.io/jakartaee-tutorial/#a-web-module-that-uses-jakarta-faces-technology-the-hello1-example) from the official doc, which shows an input field in a form.